Army 2020

-Army 2020, was the name given to the restructuring of the British Army, in light of the 2010 Strategic Defence and Security Review.
+Army 2020 is the restructuring of the British Army in the early and mid-2010s, in light of the Strategic Defence and Security Review 2010.
+The plan, as its name suggested, was intended to be completed by 2020, though most of its reorganisations were completed by the middle of the decade.
+It was succeeded by Army 2020 Refine, a series of new changes and refinements of Army 2020's restructuring, conducted in light of the Strategic Defence and Security Review 2015.

 Background

-The British Government gave an indication of its proposals for the future structure of the Army in early 2008, in a press report stating that it was considering restructuring the Army into a force of three deployable divisional headquarters and eight 'homogenous or identical' brigades, each with a spread of heavy, medium and light capabilities.
+The British government gave an indication of its proposals for the future structure of the Army in early 2008, in a press report stating that it was considering restructuring the Army into a force of three deployable divisional headquarters and eight "homogenous or identical" brigades, each with a spread of heavy, medium and light capabilities.
 This report indicated that the existing 16 Air Assault Brigade would be retained as a high-readiness rapid reaction force.

-Subsequently, it was reported that the former Chief of the General Staff, General Sir Richard Dannatt, wanted to see the Army structured so as to extend the interval between operational tours from two to two-and-a-half years.
+Subsequently, it was reported that the former Chief of the General Staff, General Sir Richard Dannatt, wanted to see the Army structured so as to extend the interval between operational tours from two years to two-and-a-half years.

 In 2010, the Strategic Defence and Security Review was published.
-As part of the plans, the British Army will be reduced by 23 regular units, and by 2020 will number 117,000 soldiers, of whom 82,000 would be regulars and 30,000 will be reservists.
+As part of the plans, the British Army would be reduced by 23 regular units, and by 2020 would number 117,000 soldiers, of whom 82,000 would be regulars and 30,000 would be reservists.
 The Strategic Defence and Security Review 2015 increased the planned number of reservists from 30,000 to 35,000.

-Structure prior to Army 2020

-The structure of the army prior to the reforms, was as follows:

 Originally envisaged structure

 The originally envisaged future structure was announced on 19 July 2011 in a briefing paper entitled Defence Basing Review: Headline Decisions.
 This structure had five identical multi-role brigades, each of around 6,500 personnel.
 However, in June 2012 a significantly different structure known as "Army 2020" was announced.

-The divisional headquarters of 2nd, 4th and 5th Divisions were disbanded in 2012 and replaced by a single formation known as Support Command, based at Aldershot.
+The divisional headquarters of 2nd, 4th, and 5th Divisions were disbanded in 2012 and replaced by a single formation known as Support Command, based at Aldershot.

 The five multi-role brigades envisaged in 2011 would have comprised: